frolad/gocbac/README.md

 # gocbac
-Simple Golang Content Based Access Control system
+Simple Golang Content Based Access Control system based to Generics

+**Go 1.18 or higher required**

 ## Description
 CBAC allows you to declare list of accesses and function which sets this accesses by content and instance of "USER"